 All residential property with a market value of less than the amount as annually determined by the Municipality, are exempted from paying property rates.
-For the 2013/2014 financial year the maximum amount is determined as R50 000.
-The impermissible rates of R15 000 contemplated in terms of section 17(1)(h) of the Act are included in the amount as referred to above as annually determined by the Municipality.
-The remaining R35 000 is aimed primarily at alleviating poverty and forms an important part of the Municipality's indigent policy.
+For the 2014/2015 financial year the maximum amount is determined as R50 000 as contemplated in terms of section 17(1)(h) of the Act are included in the amount as referred to above as annually determined by the Municipality.